MinecraftForge/Documentation/docs/models/advanced/itemoverridelist.md

 `ItemOverrideList`
 ==================

-`ItemOverrideList` provides a way for an `IBakedModel` to process the state of an `ItemStack` and return a new `IBakedModel`; thereafter, the returned model replaces the old one. `ItemOverrideList` represents an arbitrary function `(IBakedModel, ItemStack, World, EntityLivingBase)` → `IBakedModel`, making it useful for dynamic models.
+`ItemOverrideList` provides a way for an [`IBakedModel`][IBakedModel] to process the state of an `ItemStack` and return a new `IBakedModel`; thereafter, the returned model replaces the old one. `ItemOverrideList` represents an arbitrary function `(IBakedModel, ItemStack, World, EntityLivingBase)` → `IBakedModel`, making it useful for dynamic models.
 In vanilla, it is used to implement item property overrides.

 ### `ItemOverrideList()`